 If aware, the lender could require full settlement of the mortgage.

 There are a relatively small number of holiday let mortgage lenders.
 The majority of lenders prefer applicants to be UK residents over 21 who are in stable employment or self-employment.

-The proposed mortgage will be assessed on the property, the applicant and the rental income as a holiday let.
+The proposed mortgage will be assessed on the property, the applicant and the short term rental income from holiday letting.

 Read more on holiday let mortgage criteria.